-Here, you will find a summary and questions/answers to chapter 2 (poetry) “Death be not Proud” by John Donne which is a part of Class 12 Alternative English syllabus for students studying under the Nagaland Board of School Education (NBSE).
+Here, you will find a summary and questions/answers of the poem “Death be not Proud” by John Donne which is a part of Class 12 syllabus for students studying under NBSE and ISC.

 This poem deconstructs the conventional image of death as a formidable ruler.
 The poet offers an unusual perspective on death.
 Donne addresses the poem to Death, implying that Death should not be proud of itself.
 Death, according to popular belief, is neither frightening nor strong.
 It has no control over the immortal soul.
 The poet illustrates his point with examples of rest and slumber.
 He claims that rest and sleep are merely euphemisms for death.
 Rest and sleep provide us with joy.
 As a result, dying should bring far more pleasure, which is the actual thing.
 Second, our best men are taken from us far too young.
 Their bones are rejuvenated, and their souls are liberated.
 As a result, dying is not a terrifying experience.